WolfCage Install and Tech Page

 - Use rag and mild solvent to clean derailleur and pulleys.

 - Set aside inner derailleur cage and top pulley.
+These will not be used in reassembly.

 - Apply drop of threadlocker to threads of each pulley screw.